 Crack 8 eggs into a large bowl and whisk to combine.
 Whisk in 1 teaspoon salt and grind with pepper.

 In a large cast-iron skillet or ovenproof frying pan over medium heat, warm 3 tablespoons olive oil.
 Add the spring onion and green garlic and sauté until soft, about 2 to 3 minutes.
-Add the baby spinach and mint leaves and stir just until wilted, 1 minute.
+Add half of the baby spinach and the mint leaves and stir just until wilted, 1 minute.
 Stir in the peas to coat.
 Transfer the vegetables to the large bowl with the egg mixture and stir to combine.

-Return the pan to medium-high heat, and add 1 tablespoon of butter or olive oil.
+Return the pan to medium-high heat, and add 1 tablespoon butter or olive oil.
 Pour in the egg-and-vegetable mixture and cook to let the bottom set, 1 minute.
 Dollop with about 1 cup of the ricotta, sprinkle with salt, and grind with pepper.
 Transfer the pan to the oven and bake until puffed, golden, and just set at the center, 12 to 15 minutes, depending on the size of the pan.
 Let the frittata rest for a few minutes.

 Cut the frittata into wedges and transfer to plates.
 Grind with pepper and serve warm.